kyunbhaii/Word-Similarity-API/README.md

 ---

-## 🤝 Contributing
+## Future Improvements

-To improve the model:
+To enhance the model:
-1. Add more diverse technical Q&A data
+1. Add more diverse technical Q&A data to expand vocabulary
 2. Experiment with different preprocessing strategies
 3. Tune Word2Vec hyperparameters (window size, vector dimensions)
 4. Try alternative architectures (FastText, GloVe)
+5. Lower min_count threshold to include more technical terms

 ---

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Free for educational and commercial use with attribution.

 ---

-## 🔗 Related Resources
+## Related Resources

 - [Gensim Word2Vec Documentation](https://radimrehurek.com/gensim/models/word2vec.html)
 - [FastAPI Documentation](https://fastapi.tiangolo.com/)